devleaks/followthegreens/docs/issues.md

 Workaround:

-Let aricraft moving forward until it is less that 500m away from taxiway vertex.
+Let aircraft moving forward until it is less that 500m away from taxiway vertex.

 # Pause